 - After the End: It's been 12 years since the aliens arrived and completely destroyed the earth.
 Most of the game is largely spent trying to improve your odds of survival, than drive the aliens out and retake the world.

 - Awesome, but Impractical: Loading up with the most ridiculously overpowered and high-ranking items/deployments/vehicles as a Trooper.
 Sure, it will be great fun to ride one or two heavily-armed tanks, running over and tearing the giant insects several new ones, all while your fancy turrets take care of anything that somehow manages to survive, but unless you've got ridiculous amounts of resources stockpiled, you'll only get to use it for the one or two missions before you're broke.
+Later missions averts this as your mission rewards become higher.

 - BFG: A good number of weapons, ranging from portable artillery, miniguns, to laser cannons.
 Unlike previous entries in the series, everyone can use them.